 If you are struggling to find a balance, and are worried about bankruptcy, it pays to act sooner rather than later.
 Assess your finances, talk openly with your adult children about how your helping them may set you up for needing substantial help later, and be realistic with your retirement allocations.
-If you do not have enough money left to live comfortably, or you are already facing substantial loss, you may need to examine options for bankruptcy.
+If you do not have enough money left to live comfortably, you may need to examine options for bankruptcy.

-Our team of Augusta bankruptcy attorneys at the Law Firm of Seymour and Associates, P.C. can help you determine what options will work for your circumstances, and what steps to take.
+Our team of Augusta bankruptcy attorneys at the Law Firm of Seymour and Associates can help you determine what steps to take.
 We can work with you to review your assets and exemptions, your retirement savings that remain, and which chapter you qualify for.

 Bankruptcy Options for Retirees

 There are two options for filing for bankruptcy, Chapter 7 and Chapter 13.
 The option that will best work for you, and that you qualify for, will be determined by your income, your assets, and the commitment you can make moving forward.

 - Chapter 7 bankruptcy is applicable when you can successfully pass a means test for qualification.
 This kind of bankruptcy has no limit for the amount of debt to be eradicated, but you will potentially have to turn over personal property and assets before your case is released.
 The means test will evaluate the average household income is for your community and age range compared to your personal income and debt.

 - Chapter 13 bankruptcy allows you to keep your assets while committing to pay a certain monthly amount of debt for 3-5 years moving forward.
 This requires examination of the projection of debt to income for your situation, as well as how much support you are providing for your children.